78 comments

 The government targeting a company like this is extraordinary and should require due process with supporting evidence.
 Unfortunately, details of allegations remaining secret due to claims of 'national security' has a poor historical track record of abuse.

-• TheRealPomax 2 hours ago
+• TheRealPomax 6 months ago

 Now if only SCOTUS could still be trusted to actually do what's right by the spirit of the law for the good of the people.

-• mrandish an hour ago
+• mrandish 6 months ago

 Not to digress off-topic but as a long-time SCOTUS watcher and reader of opinions and dissents, I think it's worth highlighting that "the spirit of the law" and "for the good of the people" are highly subjective things on which reasonable people often disagree.
 Those broad concepts have in earlier eras been cited by supreme court justices to extend or limit laws instead of strictly interpreting what's written, including supporting slavery, denying civil rights and blocking women voting.